chips-blockchain/bet/docs/verus_migration/id_creation_process.md

 In the following sections of this document we will in detail about each of these ID's, like how they be created, what these ID's will be holding, who are the actors that manage these ID's, etc...

 In the context of development we been using `revoke_2(idaddress: iSCt7uQBePbTSJUSPAuQqv3Qjw1YZmj6FX)` and `recovery_2(idaddress: iGXhgDHN7GBmbPPXcvNoj4Lc99pQEoA8Fj)`, which we created [here](./rec_rev.md) as the revocation and recovery authorities for all the ID's which we create for the development purposes.

+For all these ID's to create there needs to be a control address, typically we need to figure it out who can owns that controladdress that initially been used to create the ID's.
+But this control address may not have much significance in all the ID's after the initial creation because the ID's primaryaddresses are going to be updated with the addresses of the corresponding actors that involve in updating the ID's.

 ## Cashiers